- Domestic students

 Note that PRSS funds cannot be used for direct research costs.

 Currently enrolled Research Doctorate and Masters by Research students at the Faculty of Health Sciences are eligible to apply for funding under PRSS provided that your candidature does not exceed 4 years full time equivalent (PhD) or 2 years full time equivalent (MAppSc) at the closing date for application.
 If you have extended your candidature or withdrawn from your course, at the application closing date, you will not be eligible to apply.

 Please note that only three (PhD) or one (MAppSc) successful applications are/is permitted during your candidature.
 If you upgrade your candidature from Masters to PhD, you will be eligible for a maximum of three successful applications in total.
 Reimbursement for expenses under PRSS must be incurred during the calendar year of application only.

 Eligible candidates must complete Faculty of Health Sciences PRSS Application Form along with Faculty of Health Sciences PRSS Checklist.
 Completed applications and supporting documents must be submitted in one PDF document before the application closing date via email to the Research and Innovation Office at .
 Late or incomplete applications will not be accepted.
 The Research and Innovation Office will notify you of the outcome via your University Student Email.

 For more information about PRSS eligibility criteria and funding categories, please read PRSS Information for Students document in the PRSS website.

 Any enquiries regarding PRSS, please contact the Research and Innovation Office at or telephone 9351 9637

-The Faculty Funding Scheme (FFS) provides financial support towards direct research costs related to a Higher Degree by Research (HDR) student’s study.
-Direct research costs include equipment, communication, general consumables, lab consumables, computer software and licences and travel and associated expenses.
-These costs are normally borne by a student’s supervisor or by the student.
+The Faculty Funding Scheme (FFS) provides financial support towards direct research costs and thesis production costs related to a Higher Degree by Research (HDR) student’s study.
+These costs need to be essential to undertake your research and are above and beyond those normally provided by the University/Faculty.
+Direct research costs are normally borne by a student’s supervisor or by the student.
 However, HDR students may apply for financial support under this scheme.

 FFS eligibility and application